minodisk/bigquery-runner/README.md

 |---|---|
 |array|["bigquery","sql-bigquery"]|

-List of language IDs of the files whose queries are to be validated when the files are modified.
+List of [language identifiers](https://code.visualstudio.com/docs/languages/identifiers) of the files whose queries are to be validated when the files are modified.

 ### `bigqueryRunner.queryValidation.extensions`